-For example, you could pay for your kids’ braces upfront, if you have the cash-on-hand, even if they won’t get them put on until after the new year.
+For example, you could pay for your kid’s braces upfront, if you have the cash on hand, even if they won’t get them until after the new year.
 Do you get regular chiropractic adjustments, acupuncture, or physical therapy?
 See about paying for the next six or 12 months’ worth of visits now.

 Order contact lenses in bulk, buy the kids new glasses, sneak in those annual exams, or prepay for the LASIK you want to get in the spring.

 Be sure to calculate your current medical and dental expenses, though, to ensure that you can meet the minimum AGI threshold for a deduction.
 Otherwise, you might drain your savings to prepay for a bunch of services, and still not get the tax break.

 9. Prepay Tuition